normnXT/note-keeper/README.md

 ~~15.
-Align buttons to bottom of card, have grid fit to viewport with padding by manipulating card height~~ ~~(find out what is currently controlling card height, swiperslide or MT card).~~ ~~16. material-tailwind card component, might find new component~~
-17. Fix color issues with TinyMCE editor, might involve creating a custom skin ~~18.
+Align buttons to bottom of card, have grid fit to viewport with padding by manipulating card height~~ ~~(find out what is currently controlling card height, swiperslide or MT card).~~ ~~16. material-tailwind card component, might find new component~~ ~~17.
+Fix color issues with TinyMCE editor, might involve creating a custom skin~~ ~~18.
 Resolve issue with z-score of dropdowns and popups of editor~~ ~~19.
-Look into other possible editors that might be easier, and look at their color/modal features~~
-20. Follow the guide!
-Read carefully. https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/
+Look into other possible editors that might be easier, and look at their color/modal features~~ ~~20.
+Follow the guide!
+Read carefully. https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/~~
+18. Check onSubmit function in Record.jsx of mern-stack-example project.
+Browse other projects.

 # Maybes